webbertakken/PracticalNotes/Setup/DevTools/Docker.md

 ## Setting up Docker for Windows

-- Download and install Docker CE from the [official website](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+- Download and install Docker CE from the [official website 🗗](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 - Open settings and;
   - Share any drives that will be used to mount from.
   - Expose the daemon without TLS (if you understand the risks).